 The new facility will follow the construction of numerous other car parks over the years at Devil’s Tower Road, Engineer Lane, Theatre Royal, Calpe, Mid-Town, South Pavilion and Eastern Beach.
 Data collected as part of the STTPP has shown that the town centre, especially the southern end of town, is the worst area of Gibraltar in terms of car parking availability with the lowest ratio of car parking spaces to dwellings.
 To this end, this development within Grand Parade will also have a hugely positive impact on the lives of persons who live at the southern end of town.

 The first priority for the sale of car parking spaces and lock-up garages and monthly rentals in this new scheme will be given to residents of Alameda Estate, Trafalgar House and the southern town area in the near vicinity of the proposed new car park aimed to address the traditional existing shortfall of parking.
+You can see that it is explained here on how you can secure your garage.
+Here’s a weblink to view some garage doors.
 The overriding policy is that nobody will be worse off than they are at present.
 This means that the existing number of parking spaces within Grand Parade will be maintained, the distribution of which will be governed by the Residential Parking Scheme as is being developed within the STTPP.
 In keeping with HM Government’s environmental policy this parking facility will be fitted with electrical charging points, making the facility ‘future proof’.

 The innovative design means that the building will be visually perceived as a single storey because the intention is that the upper levels will be stepped back, hence reducing the building’s impact.
 The internal design also aims to improve internal pedestrian circulation and inclusive accessibility with three lift/stair cores at strategic corners.

 The project design will be developed to a high standard of sustainability and will incorporate passive and active energy saving measures to achieve high levels of efficiency for this building type.